SahanChamara/Chatly-Ai-chatBot/README.md

-# NewAssit AI Chat Bot
+# NeoAssit AI Chat Bot

-NewAssit is an AI-powered chatbot designed to assist users with their queries in a conversational manner.
+NeoAssit is an AI-powered chatbot designed to assist users with their queries in a conversational manner.
 The project is developed using cutting-edge technologies to provide a seamless and intelligent chat experience.

 ## Table of Contents
 - [Technologies Used](#technologies-used)